MonaElahi/bikesharing/README.md

 ## Two Additional Visualizations

-There are additional visualizations by user type by birth and suscribers by gender.
+There are additional visualizations by user type and birth, subscribers by gender.

 * User Type by Birth Year